teo-tsirpanis/Farkle/designs/7.0/builder-api.md

 ### The scope of operator scopes

 In Farkle 6 setting an operator scope is a local option and can be done from anywhere in the grammar.
 However, if the same symbol exists in multiple scopes, the behavior during parser conflict resolution is undefined.
 One obvious fix to this is to ask all operator scopes to resolve the conflict and fail if more than one of them can do it but gives contradictory results.
-Having many scopes poses the question of how to encode them in a grammar (which we will want to do in the future).
-There is the naïve way of directly encoding the operator scopes, their associativity groups, and their symbols, but maybe we could represent them in a more sophisticated way that is more efficient to read and any ambiguities are resolved at installation time.
+Having many scopes poses the question of how to encode them in a grammar, which we will want to do in the future.
+There is the naïve way of directly encoding the operator scopes, their associativity groups, and their symbols, but maybe we could represent them in a more sophisticated way that is more efficient to read and any contradictions are detected at construction time.

 I have pondered this for a significant amount of time in the past, without any concrete idea of this sophisticated implementation, but I am not convinced that such way does not exist.
-To avoid painting myself in a corner, and also having found no use cases for multiple operator scopes yet, I am inclining on making the operator scope a global option for Farkle 7.
+To avoid painting myself in a corner, and also having found no use cases for multiple operator scopes yet, I am inclined on making the operator scope a global option for Farkle 7.

 ## Remove generic configuration methods

 In Farkle 6.3.0 the aforementioned configuration methods became generic to support using them on either typed or untyped builder objects.
-Besides being weird design-wise, it actually restricts certain scenarios and will not be repeated in Farkle 7.
+Besides being weird design-wise, it actually restricts certain scenarios and will not be done again in Farkle 7.

-Instead we will make the extra step of creating two pairs of extension methods, for typed and untyped builder objects respectively.
+Instead we will take the extra step of creating two pairs of extension methods for typed and untyped builder objects respectively.
 For F# we will have untyped configuration functions with a `U` suffix, just like the rest of the builder API.

 ## Reconsider case-insensitivity by default